 This vegan buttercream is so easy, it should be a crime.
-Really.
-The stand mixer does all the work, and in about ten minutes (less if you don’t care about it being super silky smooth) you’ve got delicious, crave-worthy, allergy-friendly, infinitely customizable, perfectly pipe-able frosting to use on all your cakes, macarons, cookies, cinnamon rolls, and other confections.
+In about ten minutes or less you’ve got delicious, crave-worthy, allergy-friendly, infinitely customizable, perfectly pipe-able frosting to use on all your cakes, macarons, cookies, cinnamon rolls, and other confections.

 It’s an American buttercream, but this icing is so good that I’ve sold it by the bucketful and even offered it as 2oz “frosting shots” to a begging and drooling clientele.

 It CAN be made with just a hand mixer (if that’s all you’ve got), and it can also be turned into a “crusting buttercream” if you need that for your creation – just see the notes in the recipe.

 Yeah, yeah, I know.
 “It’s not actually butter because it’s not made from dairy,” say the purists.
 Well, neither is peanut butter or apple butter, so let’s just go with it here.
 If it really bothers you *that* much, just imagine I’m calling it margarine.

 Now, for this to be the “Easiest Vegan Buttercream Ever” you need a good quality, high fat butter.
 Most vegan butters are actually mostly water – so when they’re room temperature, they are EXTREMELY soft.
 The tell tale sign of this is if it calls itself a “spread”.
 These will not work well in this recipe.